daizutabi/pheasant/docs/docs/user-guide/images.md

 axes[0][:50]
 ```

 Thanks to this Pheasant feature, you can put images anywhere.
-For example,
+For example, in a table:

 ~~~copy
 #Tab A Markdown table with Matplotlib plot